mmlab/WASABI2013-Website/content/submissions.md

 ## Topics Of Interest

-Topics for presentation and discussion at the workshop include both technical and usage­oriented issues.
+Topics for presentation and discussion at the workshop include both technical and usage-oriented issues.
 They include everything that helps improve and shortening development and deployment time for an academic or a practitioner, wishing to work with semantic technologies.

 * Surveys or case studies on Semantic Web technology in enterprise systems
 * Semantic Technology Market Analysis